PhotoLab opens in the “Photo Library” tab, the Source Browser presents the folders of the computer.

 The value displayed by the software at the opening of the photo is indicative, it was determined by the camera during the shooting.

-The white balance is the first adjustment to make because it conditions the others, the corrections to come on the colors of course, but also the perceived contrast.
+The white balance is a preliminary adjustment because it conditions the others, the corrections to come on the colors of course, but also the perceived contrast.

 The camera and the software cannot always judge the environment of the scene well.
 It is by calling upon his visual memory that the photographer establishes the right value.
 The goal is not necessarily to restore the true colors.
 On the contrary, it is necessary to leave in the image the blue light of the morning as well as the warm atmosphere of the scene which motivated the triggering.
 It may be necessary to neutralize the colored reverberation of a painted wall or a colored panel, e.g. a parasol cloth.